 Rosemary Reynolds and DecoArt

-provided me with the paints and supplies to complete this project as part of their
+provided me with the paints to complete this project as part of their

 Thank you DecoArt!

 " And Jesus walking by the sea of Galilee saw two brothers, Simon called Peter and his brother Andrew.
 They were casting a net for they were fishermen.
 "Come follow me and I will make you fishers of me."
 Mathew 4: 18-20

 I hope you have enjoyed watching me paint

 Fisher of Men